fountum/acit-2420-assignment-1/README.md

 # Adding an Arch Linux Image to DigitalOcean
 DigitalOcean hosts a number of pre-configured images for Debain, Ubuntu, and CentOS.
 To use Arch Linux in DigitalOcean droplets,  we will have to import an image manually.

-1. Find the latest version of Arch Linux cloud image that contains `cloudimg` and ends with `.qcow2` in the [Arch Linux Package Registry](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/)
+1. Find the latest version of Arch Linux cloud image that contains `cloudimg` and ends with `.qcow2` in the [this Arch Linux image mirror](https://geo.mirror.pkgbuild.com/images/)

 >[!NOTE]
-> This Arch Linux image is known as a *cloud image*.
+> This Arch Linux image is known as a **cloud image**.
 Cloud images are pre-configured versions of operating systems intended for cloud infrastructure.
 They come with settings and software like cloud-init to make creating cloud instances more effecient.

 ![](/assets/arch-linux-image.png)

-2. Right click the file name and choose *Copy Link* in the context menu
+2. Right click the file name and choose **Copy Link** in the context menu
 3. In the terminal, use the following command to list DigitalOcean regions:
 ```doctl compute region list```
 - Regions refers to where DigitalOcean has data centers that host the droplets.